 Products, Pay, People

+New recruits need something to be excited about.
+In this job market, it’s important to be aware of your company’s strengths so you can put your best foot forward.
 Look inside your organization for ways to separate your company from the middle of the pack.
 Finally, and most importantly, look at your people.

 Who’s on your team worth bragging about?